8 Legendary Old Skateboard Brands

 As skateboarding’s popularity grew, the Logan Earth Ski company was founded in 1975 in the family’s backyard.
 They made every board by hand.

-The company grew so fast that they had to hire two outside wood working shops to make their oak boards.
-From there, the company branched out and added 2 more companies that made laminated and exotic solid wood boards.
+The company grew so fast that it had to hire two outside woodworking shops to make oak boards.
+From there, the company branched out and added two more companies that made laminated and exotic solid wood boards.

 Michael Brooke